alphyos/CyberStart-2024/challenges/intern-base/HelloWorld-L01C01.md

 ## Step by Step

-- Hold down right mouse button and drag over the webpage to highlight the text.
+- Hold down right mouse button and drag over the webpage to highlight the text

 ![challenge page with highlighted text containing an email](/assets/helloworld1.png)

-- The flag is the email, copy and paste it into the submit box.
+- The flag is the email, copy and paste it into the submit box